ajaypatil108/Snake-Game/README.md

 (a) *The project makes use of references in function declarations.*

-The project makes use of references in lots of newly defined functions of `ScoreLog` class.
+The project makes use of pointers in lots of newly defined functions of `ScoreLog` class.

 (b) *The project uses destructors appropriately.*